ubcecon/ECON526/syllabus.md

 - Midterm: 40%
 - Final Data Project: 40%

 The midterm will be done in the computer lab.
+We will have a practice session to accomodate ourselves with the Jupyter-based technology.

 **Missed Exam Policy:** You are responsible for ensuring that you take these exams as scheduled; no make-up exams will be given.
-- Missing one of the midterms for ANY acceptable reason will result in its weight being automatically transferred to the other midterm.
-Missing both exams will require a discussion with Arts Advising as a special case.
 - Travel plans and/or cheap tickets are not a reason to miss the exams.
 If you have a medical	or other compelling reason why you cannot take the exam at its scheduled time you must follow the formal process and get an Academic Concession from your Faculty Advising Office (see below)
+- If an Academic Concession is given, then alternative arrangements are discussed with the instructor which may involve a re-examination at a later date depending on the circumstances.
+Otherwise a grade of zero will be given for the exam.

 ## Syllabus